HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/administration/managing_user_properties/index.md

 # Managing user properties

-The central entity in the People Service are users and their properties.
-As requirements for user profiles can vary greatly between different organizations, the People Service provides a flexible way to map, configure or extend the user profile with existing data or additional information.
+The central entity in People Service are the users and their properties.
+As requirements for user profiles can vary greatly between different organizations, People Service provides a flexible way to map, configure, or enhance user profiles with existing data or additional information.

 ## User properties